ChiaraSolito/CongruenceClosureDAG/README.md

 This project aims to implement the congruence closure algorithm with DAG to satisfy a set of equalities and disequalities in the quantifier-free fragment of the theory of equality.

+## Requirments

+To run the algorithm it is required to have installed [Python3](https://www.python.org/downloads/)\
+Better if version 3.11.

 ## How to run the first time

 - Insert file to test in folder 'data'